LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 Usually keep:

-- project read access
+- Project read access
-- project write access if the tool writes caches or reports
+- Project write access if the tool writes caches or reports

 Consider enabling only if needed: